cu-boulder/shared-skills-git/README.md

   * https://github.com/MIT-IR: MIT IR, not much thats useful
   * https://github.com/nietsnel/institutional-research: An older repo explaining the value of R for an IR team
   * https://github.com/owid/covid-19-data/tree/master/public/data COVID-19 Data
 2. Somebody with the handle jbryer crearted a R library for downloading data from IPEDS.
-The code is [here](https://github.com/jbryer/ipeds), if you look at the issues you'll see a few people have run into a problems and has asked for help.
+The code is [here](https://github.com/jbryer/ipeds), if you look at the issues you'll see a few people have run into a problems and have asked for help.
 3. I use my personal Github account to share code that I think might be useful to others.
 The examples below show projects that have comments, issues, and have been used by other people.
 I posted a project for visualing the output from a kind of neural network [here](https://github.com/geoss/som_visualization_r).
 That public repository attracted some conversation [here](https://github.com/geoss/som_visualization_r/issues?q=).
-At one point recently the code broke and some guy in the Netherlands fixed it.  by clicking on number next to the fork symbol I can see who has been using the code.
+At one point the code broke and some guy in the Netherlands fixed it.
+By clicking on number next to the fork symbol one can see who has been using the code.

 ## Do Stuff
 1. [Exercise 1 involves adding a file to this repository](./exercise-1.md)